-Usually Martin Gardner reported on other people's discoveries and inventions, but this is a game he made up himself.
-Two players take turns placing counters (one color for each player) on the squares of a 6×6 checkerboard.
+Usually Martin Gardner reported on other people's discovereies and inventions, but this is a game he made up himself.
+Two players take turns placing counters (one color for each player) on the squares of a 6 X 6 checkerboard.
 The first player whose counters form a square loses.
-The squares can be of any size, and rotated at different angles.
+The squares can be of any size, and roated at different angles.
+GO SLOWLY!
+Tilted angeles can be hard to miss until you get familiar with the game.

-1) Play Hip!
+- 1) Play Hip!
 Can you develop a strategy to help you win?
-Do you think the first or second player has an advantage?

-2) How many squares of all sizes and orientations are possible on a six by six board?
-Can you find a formula that will give that answer for different size boards?

-3) Is a tie possible?
-If so, show a completed game with no squares.

-4) By the way, if you're searching for that tie, how many different completed games can there be?

-5) Invent a variation.

-6) (For algebra students.)
-What do you notice about the slopes of the sides of the squares when the lines are neither vertical or horizontal?

-7) Have fun!
+Do you think the first or second player has an advantage? - 2) How many squares of all sizes and orientations are possible on a six by six board?
+Can you find a formula that will give that answer for different size boards? - 3) Is a tie possible?
+If so, show a completed game with no squares. - 4) By the way, if you're searching for that tie, how many different completed games can there be? - 5) Invent a variation. - 6) (For algebra students.)
+What do you notice about the slopes of the sides of the squares when the lines are neither vertical or horizontal? - 7) Have fun!